History of military logistics: Post-Second World War

 Although military logistics was an older discipline than its business counterpart, in the twenty-first century the adoption of new tools, techniques and technologies saw the latter overtake the former.
 Techniques were imported to military logistics that had been developed in the business world, such as just-in-time manufacturing.
 This greatly reduced the costs involved in storage and handling of items, but in the combat environment of the Iraq War, the drawbacks became all too clear when suppliers and transport resources could not respond to rapidly changing patterns of demand.
 Shortages developed, and units responded by reverting to traditional just-in-case logistics, stockpiling items that they thought they might need.

 The Russian invasion of Ukraine in 2022 encountered severe logistical difficulties due to poor planning, notably a failure to anticipate the degree of resistance that was actually encountered.
 The logistical resources required were not on hand even though the capability existed.
 As equipment broke down through use and battle damage, a shortage of spare parts developed, which was compounded by inadequate numbers of trained maintenance personnel.
 Although Russia was the world's second largest producer of armaments, its industrial base still struggled to replace materiel losses incurred in high-intensity combat.
 Even routine sustainment became difficult, with ground transport subject to interdiction by standoff missiles.
 Strategic failure then followed from logistical failure.
+The war in Ukraine saw the use of unmanned aerial vehicles for logistic support.
+The Americans experimented with BigDog, a quadruped military robot.